 In this article

-In order to view the User Profile page in Iterable, your role must include the User Profiles & Data > View permission.
+In order to view the User Profile page in Iterable, your role must include the View User Profiles and Data permission.

 Accessing a user's profile

-To view a user's profile in Iterable, go to the Audience tab in the top navigation.
-Click Contact Lookup, and enter the user's email address.
+To view a user's profile in Iterable, go to Audience > Contact Lookup, and enter either the user's email address or their user ID (the search box will reflect the necessary field).
 Then, click Search Users.

 .com.
 This will likely return lots of users!